saturnlighting/literature-review/README.md

 Steve Fotios and Robbins (2022) found that darkness leads to significant reductions in pedestrians and cyclists but does not have a significant effect on the number of motorized vehicles.

+Zacharias and Meng (2021) found street lighting highly significantly associated with higher uptake and deposit of dock-less shared bicycle trips.

+Qualitative research suggests that street lighting influences perceived safety and impacts the walkability of the neighbourhood (Rahm, Sternudd, and Johansson 2021).

+Locations with no road lighting showed a significantly greater reduction in cycling after-dark compared with locations that had some lighting.
+A nonlinear relationship was found between relative brightness at a location at night and the reduction in cyclists after-dark.
+Small initial increases in brightness resulted in large reductions in the difference between cyclist numbers in daylight and after-dark, but this effect reached a plateau as brightness increased (Uttley, Fotios, and Lovelace 2020).

+Odds ratios indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists (Uttley and Fotios 2017).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>